TomStuart92/TomStuart92.github.io/_posts/16-09-05-CRUDySQL.md

 Once we've done this, we should be able to open up Postgres using psql.
 This is the command line interface that allows us to interface with our database.

-Our first step is to build a database.
-Our database will be called students.
+Our first step is to build a database called students.
 The command to build a new database is quite simple:

 ```SQL
 # CREATE DATABASE students;